 Betty Naisenya Lolgisoi, a Kenyan activist said at a panel on eliminating practices that are harmful to women and girls, held at United Nations Headquarters in New York, knowledge is the main weapon to fight against gender inequalities.
 According to her, “culture shouldn’t push us aside, but puts us at the center, these dangerous and discriminatory practices, including female genital mutilation (FGM), prenatal sex selection and child marriage, arise from deep-seated gender inequalities, and they perpetuate the mistreatment of women and girls.”
 Here goes some anti-women laws that are full of injustice.

-.
+Domestic violence is legal in Nigeria.
 As per the law, “violence by a husband for the purpose of correcting his wife is a legal act.”